 The NYISO shall provide notice no less than two (2) hours ahead of required operation or interruption, in the manner described in Section 4.12.4, above.
 Requested hours of operation within the two hour notification window and/or beyond the maximum 4 hours obligation will be considered voluntary for purposes of performance measurement.
-Notifications will normally be specified from, and to, specific clock hours, on-the-hour.
-Performance calculations and energy payments will only normally be calculated for energy reductions for whole clock hours; i.e. from 13:00 to 14:00, 14:00 to 15:00, etc. In cases where events are initiated other than on-the-hour, energy payments will be computed for partial hours but performance calculations will only be calculated for whole hours.
+Notifications will normally be specified from, and to, specific clock hours, on-the hour.
+Performance calculations and energy payments will only be calculated for energy reductions for whole clock hours; i.e. from 13:00 to 14:00, 14:00 to 15:00, etc.

-RIPs shall contact their Special Case Resources through whatever communication protocols are agreed to between the Special Case Resources and the RIPs.
+Responsible Interface Parties shall contact their Special Case Resources through whatever communication protocols are agreed to between the Special Case Resources and the RIPs.
 Communication from the RIP to the Special Case Resource is the responsibility of the RIP.
 Such communication is subject to review by the NYISO.
 Any misrepresentation of the NYISO program in such notifications is subject to sanction by the NYISO, up to and including disqualification as a RIP.